 In cooperation with the Edmund Siemers Foundation (Hamburg) the Hamburgische Wissenschaftliche Stiftung has been awarding the "Kurt-Hartwig-Siemers-Wissenschaftspreis" (endowed with € 50.000) for outstanding research and academic excellence since 1970.
 Its main purpose is to support post-doctoral students of the University of Hamburg at the initial stage of their academic career.
 In addition, the Hamburgische Wissenschaftliche Stiftung awards the "Werner-von-Melle-Preis" (endowed with € 10.000) to excellent doctoral dissertations submitted to the University of Hamburg.
 Doctoral theses submitted must have a distinct social dimension.
 The award is designed to encourage outstanding young scholars to pursue their academic careers.
 Both prizes are awarded biennially in alternate years.

 On the occasion of the Hamburgische Wissenschaftliche Stiftung’s centenary in 2007, the Board of Trustees initiated a publication series celebrating important "Patrons of Science" who have promoted academic life in Hamburg.
 Individual biographical monographs honour distinguished donors of the last century and commemorate their financial commitment and the service they have paid to academe and the scientific community of Hamburg.
-Twenty-one volumes have already been published by Hamburg University Press, two of them are available in English translation.
+Twenty-one volumes have already been published by Hamburg University Press, three of them are available in English translation.
 The series is ongoing.
 Online versions are available on the publisher’s website (open access).
 For further information regarding the project and the print editions click here.